Skip to main content

 Profile

-I am Assistant Professor of Late Antique and Early Medieval History.
-In my research I focus on political decision making and political communication, especially in the East Roman monarchy of the 6th and 7th centuries.
+I am Associate Professor of Late Antique, Early Medieval and Byzantine History.
+In my research I focus on political decision making and political communication, especially in the Eastern Roman monarchy of the 6th and 7th centuries.
 Furthermore I am interested in sacred space and religious connectivity in the Late Antique Mediterranean.

-Simultaneously I work on a project that looks at the phenomenon of ‘relics in translation’ in Late Antiquity and the Early Middle Ages.
+Simultaneously I am interested in the phenomenon of ‘relics in translation’ in Late Antiquity and the Early Middle Ages.
 This project analyses the creation of a specifically Christian sacred topography for Constantinople and the role that the translation of relics played in this process.
-The project seeks to connect traditional historical analysis with digital methods like GIS mapping.
-In conjunction with that and in collaboration with Katinka Sewing, I have established a research network on the Cult of Relics in the Late Antique and Early Medieval Mediterranean.
-A first workshop on the topic took place in March 2023 in Heidelberg.

 Research Supervision